Vision-CAIR/LTVRR/README.md

 <p align="center">Example results from the GQA dataset.</p>

-This is a PyTorch implementation for [Long-tail Visual Relationship Recognition with a Visiolinguistic Hubless Loss](https://arxiv.org/abs/2004.00436).
+This is a PyTorch implementation for [Exploring Long Tail Visual Relationship Recognition with Large Vocabulary](https://arxiv.org/abs/2004.00436).

 This code is for the GQA-LT and VG8K-LT datasets.